esp-rs/esp-template/README.md

     select `Build & Run Wokwi`.
     - From UI: Press `Build & Run Wokwi` on the left side of the Status Bar.

+> **Warning**
+>
+>  The simulation will pause if the browser tab is in the background.This may
+> affect the execution, specially when debuging.

 #### Debuging with Wokwi

 Wokwi offers debugging with GDB.